 University of Oxford

-BA in International and Comparative Politics, with a minor in International Law
+BA in International and Comparative Politics, minor in International Law,

 The American University of Paris